ANALYSIS-Can Biden's compromise strategy fix a divided US?

 Trump and DeSantis, the leading Republican candidates, seem focused for now on attacking each other but they are expected target Biden with fierce rhetoric.

-And former South Carolina governor Nikki Haley says a vote for Biden is a vote for President Kamala Harris, suggesting she believes Biden could die or be forced from office before completing a second term, putting his vice president in power.
+And former South Carolina governor Nikki Haley has already begun, saying a vote for Biden is a vote for President Kamala Harris, suggesting she believes Biden could die or be forced from office before completing a second term, putting his vice president in power.

 "If this (debt ceiling) bill bought a reprieve from extreme partisan warfare, it's temporary," said Matt Bennett, at the center-left think tank Third Way.